For Road Conditions Information, visit the Road Conditions page in the main menu above.

 Ride details will be posted on the RideWithGPSlogo_trans_black.png CLUB EVENTS CALENDAR.

-Jack's Wednesday Ride:
+Jack's Up Tempo Wednesday Ride:

 For specific details, check the RideWithGPSlogo_trans_black.png CLUB EVENTS CALENDAR.

-Scenic Saturday Rides:
+Challenging & Scenic Saturday Rides:

 For details, check the RideWithGPSlogo_trans_black.png CLUB EVENTS CALENDAR